PART TWO – PARTICIPANT ELIGIBILITY AND RESIDENCY

 2.6 Provincial Non-Residents (Fast Pitch only)

-- i) In U23 Men’s, all but one (1) player on any provincial/territorial representative team to a Canadian Championship must be a bona fide resident of that province/territory by the official residency date for the year of competition.
+a) i) In U23 Men’s/Women’s, all but one (1) player on any provincial/territorial representative team to a Canadian Championship must be a bona fide resident of that province/territory by the official residency date for the year of competition.

-ii) In U19 Men’s, U19 Women’s, U23 Men’s Championships, all but six (6) players, and only two of these will be allowed to be pitchers, on any territorial representative team to a Canadian Championship must be a bona fide resident of that territory by the official residency date for the year of competition.
-With the release of the Province/Territory that the player is registered with.
+ii) In U20 Men’s, U19 Women’s, U23 Men’s/Women’s Championships, all but six (6) players, and only two of these will be allowed to be pitchers, on any territorial representative team to a Canadian Championship must be a bona fide resident of that territory by the official residency date for the year of competition, with the release of the Province/Territory that the player is registered with.

-- In Men’s and Women’s Canadian Championships, all but two (2) players, and only one of these will be allowed to be a pitcher, on any Provincial/Territorial representative team to a Canadian Championship must be a bona fide resident of that Province/Territory by the official residency date for the year of competition.
+b) In Men’s, Master Men's and Women’s Canadian Championships, all but two (2) players, and only one of these will be allowed to be a pitcher, on any Provincial/Territorial representative team to a Canadian Championship must be a bona fide resident of that Province/Territory by the official residency date for the year of competition.

 i) Canadian citizens living outside of Canada who return to their home province after May 1 and register for softball participation purposes only; or

-iii) Any player who has completed his/her playing commitments within his/her registered province/territory can be picked up by another provincial/territorial representative team with the consent of both provinces/territories.
+iii) Any player who has completed their playing commitments within their registered province/territory can be picked up by another provincial/territorial representative team with the consent of both provinces/territories.
 These players will be considered imports and treated as such under Article 2.6 a-b.

 iv) Any player registered in Slo-Pitch in any province/territory is eligible to be used as an import in Senior Canadian Fast Pitch Championships.